 What is the margin payable on one lot of futures?
 Frankly, it will depend on a lot of factors.
 For example, whether the contract is for near month, mid-month or far month will make an impact.
 Secondly, the margins will also depend on whether the stock in question is volatile or flat.
 A volatile stock will attract more margins.
 Thirdly, margins are also impacted by whether the trade is normal trade, intraday (MIS) trade or cover order.
 Let us simulate different situations and see the impact of margin simulation in all these situations.
 Let us also understand how to calculate initial margins for futures and types of margins in future contract with distinct futures margin examples.
 Here is how to go about it.
+Also, Discover the Margin Calculator and calculate your margins manually.

 Buying Nifty near month (Nov-18) futures @ 10687.25